sagemath/trac_to_gh/Issue 400.md

 # Issue 400: QuaternionAlgebraWithGramMatrix() does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/400

 Original creator: justin